 The largest muscle masses in the leg are present in the thigh and the calf.

-The quadriceps are the strongest and leanest muscles in the body.
-These four muscles at the front of the thigh are the major extensors of the knee.
+The muscles that make up the quadriceps are the strongest and leanest of all muscles in the body.
+These four muscles at the front of the thigh are the major extensors (help to extend the leg straight) of the knee.
 They are:

 - Vastus lateralis: On the outside of the thigh, this is the largest of the quadriceps.
-It extends from the top of the femur to the kneecap.
+It extends from the top of the femur to the kneecap, or patella.

 - Vastus medialis: This teardrop-shaped muscle of the inner thigh attaches along the femur and down to the inner border of the kneecap.

-- Vastus intermedius: Between the vastus medialis and the vastus lateralis at the front of the femur, it is the deepest of the quadriceps.
+- Vastus intermedius: Between the vastus medialis and the vastus lateralis at the front of the femur, it is the deepest of the quadriceps muscles.

 - Rectus femoris: This muscle attaches to the kneecap.
-Of the four quadriceps muscles, it has the least affect on flexing the knee.
+Of the quadriceps muscles, it has the least affect on flexion of the knee.

 The hamstrings are three muscles at the back of the thigh that affect hip and knee movement.
 They begin under the gluteus maximus behind the hipbone and attach to the tibia at the knee.
 They are: